Differentiable-by-design Nonlinear Optimization for Model Predictive Control: Simulations

-meaning that our approach provides a good approximation of the true gradient of the solution map of \cref{eq:P_car} provided the perturbed solution is obtained by warm-starting the solver with the nominal (i.e., unperturbed) solution.
+which demonstrates that our approach provides an accurate first-order approximation of the minimizer of \cref{eq:P_car}.
+In practice, this approximation is expected to match the solution returned by the solver when warm-started with the nominal (unperturbed) solution.
 We additionally attempted to compute the sensitivity of the solution using casadi's built-in sensitivity functionality.
 However, this approach failed (something that is to be expected due to the lack of differentiability of the solution).

 By solving \cref{eq:derivative} in the least squares sense the relative error grows to 1135.429, significaly worsening the one obtained by our approach.
-This indicates that naively solving \cref{eq:derivative} when the SSOSC and LICQ do not hold may not provide a good approximation of the true gradient of the solution map.
-Our approach on the other hand represents a more robust alternative to approximate the gradient of the solution map of a general optimal control problem.\demo \end{example}
+This indicates that naively solving \cref{eq:derivative} when the SSOSC and LICQ do not hold may not provide a good approximation of the directional behavior of the solution.

+We further evaluated our method on a higher-dimensional setting by extending $\theta$ to three components, incorporating the desired terminal positions $p_x(T)$ and $p_y(T)$.
+Using the same value of $\rho$ as before, our approach achieved a relative error of $0.056$ and a cosine similarity of $0.9995$, in sharp contrast to the least-squares solution, which resulted in a relative error of $2084.909$ and a cosine similarity of $0.002$.

+In terms of efficiency, our method outperforms finite differences, as shown in \cref{tab:comp_times}.
+Even if the solution time of each nonlinear optimization problem were reduced using optimization methods that better accomodate warmstarting, the advantage of our approach would persist when the parameter dimension grows.
+This is because our method only requires solving a set of linear systems with a fixed left-hand side, which scales much more favorably than repeatedly solving nonlinear optimization problems. \demo